angular/angularfire/docs/messaging.md

 });
 ```

-Here is a Node example that listens for a new comment, then sends a notification, and also adds it to a cache on Firebase so users can click through them.
+Here is a Node example that listens for a new comment on a collection, then sends a notification, and also adds it to a cache on Firebase so users can click through them.

 ```
 exports.onPostReply =